 Player stats are tracked by Opta, which provides a live feed to Premier Punt.
 This means your players’ performances are tracked and updated on your scoring screen in real time during each contest.

 The scoring rules for daily and weekly games are as follows:

 The scoring rules for single-match games are as follows:

 Premier Punt Sports Betting

-Where Premier Punt stands out from every other fantasy site we have reviewed to date is its offering of real money sports bets.
+Where Premier Punt stands out from other sites we have reviewed is its offering of real money sports bets.
 This is not just a daily fantasy site, it is also an online bookmaker.
 The Premier Punt sportsbook is likely to grow in time and possibly even become a more independent segment of the website, but for now all sports bets are offered in conjunction with DFS contests.